Why Your Brand Needs Best-of-Breed Marketing Technology

 All of this means that the balance between global marketing and local execution can be much more effective.

-To succeed, brands need to stand out.
+To succeed, brands need to stand out with content-rich experiences.
 Apple, Adidas, and Nike do this so well they’ve become iconic.
-A crucial element of this is consistency, because the lack of it across touchpoints can be a real negative: confusing, irritating, and annoying to customers.
+A crucial element of this is consistency, because the lack of it across multi-channel touchpoints can be confusing and annoying to customers.
 Another aspect is novelty.
 It’s not enough to roll out something new once.
-Brands need to be able to move quickly and keep the experience fresh – every day, every hour.
+Brands need to be able to move quickly and keep digital experiences fresh – every day, every hour, across multiple channels.

 CoreMedia Content Cloud: Create Shoppable Videos